How to Do Politics Well

 There are things that ought to be beyond its use, either because for moral concerns like this is simply none of our business as citizens, as agents of government, as democratic decision makers or for practical reasons, where we say emergent voluntary processes are much better suited to solve these kinds of problems than the centralized technocratic planning of the state or where just voluntary interactions and market signals and incentives will lead people to solve these problems in a way that the application of force or threats of force can't.

 It means pushing back hard against those who would undermine skillful use, those who would actively discourage social use and those who would actively discourage the development of these traits of character that I think are necessary for using politics well and ultimately for a healthy liberal society.
 And there are those who are committed to undermining both.
 I think when you look at national conservatives, you look at the Trumpist right.
 Their entire political project is rejecting everything that I just argued for.
 It is rejecting ethical use of the state.
 It is rejecting a benevolent approach to fellow citizens.
 It is rejecting goodwill.
-It is absolutely rejecting sympathetic joy in difference and instead saying you should feel threatened and angry when you see difference.
+It is absolutely rejecting sympathetic joy in difference and instead saying you should feel threatened and angry when you see differenc

 Reply